mireu-san/neo-city-2021/README.md

 6. [x] All layout does not support mobile responsive.
 Keep trying. [🍳Urgency : 5/5]

+7. [x] Contact.jsx has some size resolution issue. cause : unnecesarily added another div as a wrapper.
+solution: delete that wrapper like div.
+Otherwise, it causes scss to assume that first wrapper like div is the top hierarchy to apply them all first.
+Caution: there is no div wrapper!
+Just for explaning purpose here.

 # refactoring note (To Do List)
 [] Menu.jsx - <li onClick={() => setMenuOpen(false)}>
 reason : repeatitive * 3 times
+solution : Advised to 'independent' them separately.

-[] optional - change all camel-cases equally as JS format (current one is closer to python one)
+[x] optional - change all camel-cases equally as JS format (current one is closer to python one)
+reason: just realised this does not look like JS style.
+advisory: Next time, be sure to follow the rule.
+And never get confused with this issue again.

 # Personal note:
 Looks like I am using more CSS than React.
 Yet, I used them correctly.